yalue/l_system_3d/README.md

 ![Example screenshot](./sample_screenshot.png)

+(It looks better in motion!)

 Compiling
 =========

-Building this requires `gcc` to be installed and available on your path, and for the GLFW to be installed.
+Building this requires `gcc` to be installed and available on your path, and for GLFW to be installed.

 On Linux
 --------